Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you’re talking about your dog when they are within hearing range, try not to use their name, or this can also add to their confusion.
 They might expect a treat, but when nothing happens, this will just confuse them.

 Don’t use your dog’s name when you’re unhappy or angry with them.
-During this learning phase, you want to have their name only associated with positive things.
+During this learning phase, it is especially important that their name is only associated with positive things.

 You also don’t want to use their name when they are distracted, such as when they’re fixated on a squirrel.
 They won’t be as likely to respond to their name at these times, and they’ll learn that they have the option to ignore it.